 Any gas cylinder, despite its capacity, the frequency of use and the power of your appliances, will be eventually exhausted.
 The moment dreaded by many will, therefore, arrive that of changing the cellar gas.

+Before any change of a gas cylinder, some safety rules must be observed: do not use pliers, this may damage the connection joint.
 Make sure that the expiration date of your connection pipe is not exceeded.
 Check that your hoses are in excellent condition using a foaming product or a gas leak detector aerosol.
 Make sure that the gas supply valve is operable at all times and that the room has non-obstructed air vents.